lablup/backend.ai/docs/admin-api/images.rst

      images(
        is_installed: Boolean,
        is_operation: Boolean,
+       domain: String,         # only settable by super-admins
-       scaling_group: String,
+       group: String,
-     ): [Image]
+       scaling_group: String,  # null to take union of all agents from allowed scaling groups ): [Image]
    }

+The image list is automatically filtered by:
+1) the allowed docker registries of the current user's domain,
+2) whether at least one agent in the union of all agents from the allowed scaling groups for the current user's group has the image or not.
+The second condition applies only when the value of ``group`` is given explicitly.
+If ``scaling_group`` is not ``null``, then only the agents in the given scaling group are checked for image availability instead of taking the union of all agents from the allowed scaling groups.

+If the requesting user is a super-admin, clients may set the filter conditions as they want.
+In this case, setting no conditions works like v19.09 and prior versions.

 .. versionadded:: v5.20191215

-   ``scaling_group`` filter condition is added to the ``images`` root query field.
+   ``domain``, ``group``, and ``scaling_group`` filters are added to the ``images`` root query field.

 .. versionchanged:: v5.20191215

-   ``images`` query returns the images currently usable by the requesting user, checking the allowed scaling groups and whether agents in those scaling groups have the image installed, unless the requesting user is not a super-admin.
+   ``images`` query returns the images currently usable by the requesting user as described above.
+   Previously, it returned all etcd-registered images.

 Mutation Schema
 ---------------